What's on

 • Infants and small children can travel in a pram or stroller

-• Check in at the Railtours Ireland stand in the main concourse area - look for the representative in a bright yellow jacket with your travel pack.
-Check in is 20 minutes before the listed departure time
+Check in at the Railtours Ireland stand in the main concourse of Dublin Connolly station - look for the rep in a bright yellow jacket holding your travel pack.
+Check-in closes 20 minutes before departure.

 Local Tips